10. The Vital Role of Value Standards

 Graf Stress Management has discovered three interesting facts about our value standards:

-3) Failure to live up to key standards can be devastating to our health and well-being.
-Many of the problems I see in people are found, in the Stress Evaluation, to be serving as either 1) subconscious self-punishments for violating these standards, or 2) escapes from situations where they feel at risk of violating them.
-I recall a client who left college for a psychiatric hospital following a psychotic breakdown and suffered a recurrence several years later as he prepared to re-enroll.
+I recall a client who withdrew from college and entered a psychiatric hospital following a psychotic breakdown.
+Several years later, as he prepared to return to the university, he suffered another psychotic episode.
 A psychiatrist had worked for years to ‘stabilize’ him on anti-psychotic drugs, never addressing the cause of the episodes, perhaps assuming it was ‘genetic’ and triggered by the pressure of college.

 During the Stress Evaluation we found that at the time of the initial breakdown, the young man had felt devastated after violating a value standard that was very important to him, one he’d made an outright pledge to uphold.
 He was fearful that the college environment posed a high-risk situation for him to repeat the offense and he no longer trusted himself to withstand the temptation.
 Plus, he felt he didn’t deserve the privilege of college after what he’d done.
 The breakdown had given him an escape from the risk of temptation while also punishing him for his behavior.